Image of a bear

 species.head()

-Here observations.csv will be read in into a DataFrame called sightings
+Here observations.csv will be read in into a DataFrame called sightings, to avoid confusion with column observation.

 sightings = pd.read_csv('observations.csv')